 In 2016, Associate Dean Stier was named Associate Dean for Strategic Initiatives at Southwestern.
 He previously served as Associate Dean for Research from 2015 to 2016, and Co-Director of the Summer Law Program in Vancouver from 2013 to 2014.
 He was named the 2009 Irving D. and Florence Rosenberg Professor of Law in recognition of his outstanding service, teaching, and scholarship.

 Associate Dean Stier has been actively involved in service to professional groups.
-He has served as Liaison of the ABA Section of International Law to the ABA Section of Legal Education and Admissions to the Bar, and as Vice Chair of the International Ethics Committee of the ABA Section of International Law.
-In addition, he has served as Secretary and Treasurer of the Association of American Law Schools Section on Litigation.
-He has also served as Vice President, Speaker Chair, and Board Member of the Harvard Law School Association of Los Angeles.
+He has served as Chair, Chair-Elect, Secretary, and Treasurer of the Section on Litigation of the Association of American Law Schools.
+In addition, he has served as Vice President, Speaker Chair, and Board Member of the Harvard Law School Association of Los Angeles.
+He has also served as Liaison of the ABA Section of International Law to the ABA Section of Legal Education and Admissions to the Bar, and as Vice-Chair of the International Ethics Committee of the ABA Section of International Law.

 "Even though I love launching off into the stratosphere of theoretical debates, I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."